Aeroposta Argentina: Buenos Aires – Bahía Blanca – Comodoro Rivadavia route

-In September 1928, pilot–mechanic Peter Ficarelli Alfredo Vitolo, board a Latécoère 25 and using facilities that the Aero Club of Bahia Blanca had in the place "The Mendoza", made the first reconnaissance flight to Comodoro Rivadavia.
-In February 1929, Paul Vachet continued exploration flights and began building the infrastructure of future scales.
+In September 1928, pilot-mechanic Pedro Ficarelli and Alfredo Vitolo conducted the first reconnaissance flight to Comodoro Rivadavia in a Latécoère 25, using the facilities of the Bahía Blanca Aeroclub at the site known as "La Mendoza".
+In February 1929, Paul Vachet continued the exploratory flights and initiated construction of infrastructure at the planned intermediate stops.

-Between October 29 and November 1, 1929, the final inspection flights were performed by the company's director Antoine de Saint-Exupéry, accompanied by pilot Rufino Luro Cambaceres aboard a Latécoère 25, registration F-AIQF, along with the other pilots Prospero Palazzo and Richard Gross in another Latécoère 25, registration F-AIQL.
+Between 29 October and 1 November 1929, final inspection flights were carried out by the company's director Antoine de Saint-Exupéry, accompanied by pilot Rufino Luro Cambaceres in a Latécoère 25 (registration F-AIQF).
+Additional inspection flights on the same route were conducted by pilots Próspero Palazzo and Richard Gross in another Latécoère 25 (registration F-AIQL).

-On November 1, 1929, the Buenos Aires–Bahía Blanca–Comodoro Rivadavia line opened, with stops in San Antonio Oeste (now Antoine de Saint Exupéry Airport) and Trelew.
-The first flight was made by Antoine de Saint-Exupéry aboard the Latécoère 25, F-AIQL, carrying as passengers journalists from Bahia Blanca: Enrique Julio "La Nueva Provincia," Emilio J. Fence "The Atlantic" and Augustus Hunter "Morning", delivering and receiving mail in each of the stopovers.
-The official inauguration flight was conducted by Jean Mermoz, accompanied by Richard Gross pilot on board Latécoère 28 aircraft that started in the early morning hours at the General Pacheco Aerodrome, carrying Captain Almandos Almonacid, Director of Aeroposta Argentina, plus officials and journalists.
+On 1 November 1929, the Buenos Aires–Bahía Blanca–Comodoro Rivadavia route was opened, with intermediate stops at San Antonio Oeste (now Antoine de Saint Exupéry Airport) and Trelew.
+The first flight on the route was operated by Antoine de Saint-Exupéry in a Latécoère 25 (registration F-AIQL), carrying as passengers the journalists Enrique Julio of *La Nueva Provincia*, Emilio J. Fence of *El Atlántico* and Augusto Hunter of *La Mañana*, and handling mail at each stop.
+The official inaugural flight was conducted by Jean Mermoz, accompanied by pilot Richard Gross, in a Latécoère 28 that departed in the early morning from General Pacheco Aerodrome with Captain Vicente Almandos Almonacid, director of Aeroposta Argentina, as well as officials and journalists on board.

-At Bahía Blanca, was replaced by Richard Gross Palazo Prospero, who was in charge of 'the line' to Comodoro Rivadavia.
-During the first six months, the head of the line was located in the area of Villa Harding Green, Bahía Blanca, where they had built a metal hangar, two towers for the radio station, a weather station and a villa for office and attention to the passenger.
-The connection to Buenos Aires, Bahía Blanca was made by rail, from the Constitution Station, traveling all night to arrive at Bahía Blanca in the morning.
-In May 1930 he began operating from General Pacheco Aerodrome, becoming White Bay on a scale of travel.
+At Bahía Blanca, responsibility for the section of the route to Comodoro Rivadavia passed to Richard Gross and Próspero Palazzo.
+During the first six months, the line's operating base was located in the Villa Harding Green area of Bahía Blanca, where a metal hangar, two radio masts, a weather station and an office building for passenger services were constructed.
+The connection between Buenos Aires and Bahía Blanca was initially made by overnight rail from Constitución station, with passengers transferring to the air service in the morning.
+In May 1930, operations began departing from General Pacheco Aerodrome, and Bahía Blanca subsequently became an intermediate stop on the route.

-Meanwhile, in March 1930, Mermoz flew the first transatlantic airmail in 21 hours aboard a pontoon equipped Latécoère 28 and carrying 130 kg of correspondence, on Wednesday 31 of that month, Antoine de Saint-Exupéry, Director of Operations of the Company, made the inaugural flight to Rio Gallegos in the Latécoère 28 aircraft, registration F-AJLO, "El Pampero", carrying passengers as Chairman of the Aeroposta, Mr. Marcel Boilloux Lafont, the Technical Director of the Company, Captain Vicente Almandos Almonacid, and the Viscount Jacques Delalot (Havas Agency Director), Julian Pranville (official Aeropostale) and journalist The reason, Mr. Enrique Gutierrez, being accompanied by Luro Cambaceres in the Latécoère 25, registration F-AIQF.
+In March 1930, Mermoz completed the first transatlantic airmail flight in approximately 21 hours in a pontoon-equipped Latécoère 28, carrying 130 kg of mail.
+On 31 March 1930, Antoine de Saint-Exupéry, the company's director of operations, made the inaugural flight to Río Gallegos in a Latécoère 28 (registration F-AJLO, *El Pampero*).
+His passengers included Aeroposta chairman Marcel Bouilloux-Lafont, technical director Captain Vicente Almandos Almonacid, Viscount Jacques Delalot (director of the Havas agency), Aeropostale official Julien Pranville and journalist Enrique Gutiérrez of *La Razón*.
+The flight was accompanied by Rufino Luro Cambaceres in a Latécoère 25 (registration F-AIQF).

-Pilots Prospero Palazzo and Caesar Brugo lost their lives on June 23, 1936, in Pampa de Salamanca, 60 km from Comodoro Rivadavia aboard a Latécoère 28, No. 293, registration F- AJUX.
+Pilots Próspero Palazzo and César Brugo were killed on 23 June 1936 at Pampa de Salamanca, approximately 60 km from Comodoro Rivadavia, when the Latécoère 28 no. 293 (registration F-AJUX) they were operating crashed.